digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/troubleshooting_guide.rst

 * **Canton Transaction Processing Steps**

      Canton transaction processing has the following key steps involved.
 When we debug, we obviously try to find out which of the steps fails / is slow / faulty.
 This can help you to narrow down the component and the issue.
-As all the message exchange happens via the sequencer, you effectively observe whether the information came into the node and where the action that the node was supposed to take was taken by responding with a message to the sequencer (or emitting a command result on the ledger api).
+As all the message exchange happens via the sequencer, you effectively observe whether the information came into the node and where the action that the node was supposed to take was taken by responding with a message to the sequencer (or emitting a command result on the ledger API).
 The phases are:

           * Phase 1: Submitting participant prepares the confirmation request based on the “Daml command input”.
 The confirmation request is sent to the sequencer, addressing the mediator and the validating participants.